 - Sturdy ladder to reach the high spots and a pot hook so you can hang the paint bucket from your ladder for easy access

-Water-Blasting The Siding– this is the first major step in preparation.
+Water-Blasting The Siding– this is the first major step in preparation, whether you choose to do this yourself or have someone like this power washing fuquay company come out to do the job for you.
 Water-blasting the siding will help get rid of debris.
 Use either a normal hose with a high powered spray attachment or a pressure washer.
 Trisodium phosphate (TSP) is a safe cleaning agent to use.
 To remove and prevent mildew, use a detergent with mildewcide or a mixture of 1 quart of household bleach in 3 quarts water. * Please note if your home was built before 1978, take caution before cleaning and removing paint because it may contain lead.
 You can purchase a lead paint test or have a professional test it.

 Concentrate On Damaged Areas– once the surface area has been power washed, you can focus on the damaged areas.